Skip to main content

 2. Manually test and set a Torque value that can make the motor rotate.

-3. Use buttons to move the motor to the Start Position.
+3. Operate the buttons to move the motor to the Start Position.

-4. Use buttons to move the motor to the End Position. ⚠️ Please ensure there is no mechanical interference within the movement range.
+4. Operate the buttons to move the motor to the End Position. ⚠️ Please ensure there is no mechanical interference within the movement range.

 5. Press Start identification.

-6. The motor will test back and forth between the start and end points and automatically adjust the output.
+6. The motor will test back and forth between the start position and the end position, and automatically adjust the output.

 Result Interpretation:

 • Fitting Curve (Top Right Chart): The orange dashed line should be close to the blue solid line.
-If it drifts significantly, it may indicate unbalanced mechanical weight distribution (gravity effect).
+If there is a significant drift, it may represent an unbalanced mechanical weight (due to gravity).

-• R Square (Left Data): Goodness of fit index.
-If it is greater than 80%, it can be considered successful.
-Please press Next to continue.
+• R Square (Data on the Left): Fitting index.
+If it is greater than 80%, it can be regarded as success; please press Next to continue.

 Step 7.
 Set Controller Bandwidth

-• Higher Bandwidth: Faster response, stronger rigidity, more precise positioning.
+• Higher Bandwidth: Faster response, stronger rigidity, more accurate positioning.

-• Bandwidth Too High: May cause mechanical resonance and noise.
+• Too High Bandwidth: May trigger mechanical resonance and noise.

-After setting, press Next.
-The system will ask whether to save.
-Select Yes to write parameters to the driver and backup the configuration file to (WDM Path)\data\ServoTune\data\Configs\.
+After setting, press Next, and the system will ask whether to save.
+Selecting Yes will write the parameters to the driver and backup the configuration file to (WDM path)\data\ServoTune\data\Configs\.

 Advanced Functions